clicon/clixon-docs/install.rst

 Add a clicon user and group, using useradd and usermod::

   sudo useradd -M -U clicon
-  sudo usermod -a -G clicon <youruser>
+  sudo usermod -a -G clicon <your user>
   sudo usermod -a -G clicon www-data # Only if RESTCONF

 If you do not require RESTCONF, then continue with `Build from source`_.